hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 )
 ```

-The markersPeaks object is SummarizedExperiment that contains different assays containing marker peaks for each cell type.
+The `markersPeaks` object is SummarizedExperiment that contains different assays containing marker peaks for each cell type.
 The following helper functions allow us to retreive markers we are interested in:

-- getMarkers(): The default behavior of this function is to return a list of DataFrame objects, one for each cell group.
+- `getMarkers()`: The default behavior of this function is to return a list of DataFrame objects, one for each cell group.
-- getMarkers() with option returnGR = TRUE: Instead of a list of DataFrame objects returns a GRangesList object with the marker peaks.
+- `getMarkers()` with option `returnGR = TRUE`: Instead of a list of DataFrame objects returns a GRangesList object with the marker peaks.

 ```r
 markersPeaks